vmunix486/update/README.md

 # How do I add a new distribution?

-Easy.
-You just add an issue stating what distribution you want to add, and what commands update the system.
+Make an issuse with the following critera:
+ - Name of distribution
+ - If it is based on another distribution (eg. Devuan -> Debian)
+ - Package manager, and the required options to update and upgrade the packages

 # Requirements?